Streamlinelv/cartbounty/README.md

 Upgrade to [CartBounty Pro](https://www.cartbounty.com) to setup and send automated abandoned cart recovery Push notifications, emails and SMS text messages using [ActiveCampaign](https://www.activecampaign.com/?_r=5347LGDC)* , [GetResponse](https://www.getresponse.com/?a=vPJGRchyVX&c=cartbounty_free_readme)* , [MailChimp](http://eepurl.com/hHjfrX)* or [BulkGate](https://portal.bulkgate.com/join/55713)* .

-### What are ghost carts?
+### What are anonymous carts?

-A ghost or guest cart is a shopping cart that cannot be identified.
+Carts that cannot be identified are classified as anonymous since the visitor has not provided any contact information.
 In this scenario, the user has added one or multiple items to the cart but has not provided any contact information that can later be used to recover it.

-Perhaps you're curious as to why someone would want to save these types of carts.
-Here are some reasons why:
+Perhaps you are curious as to why someone would want to save them?
+Here are a couple of reasons:

 To keep track of live shopping cart activity and get a better understanding of what's happening in your store.
 To identify the most popular products that are being added to carts.
 To gather information about the potential revenue from abandoned carts.

-CartBounty settings allow you to disable ghost carts or allow them only from specific countries.
+CartBounty settings allow you to disable anonymous carts or allow them only from specific countries.

 ### How does Exit Intent Technology work?